rteki/file_receiver/README.md

 # file_receiver
-Mini application for downloading of files from server
+Mini application for downloading files from server.
+Just backup of my first 'big' project where I tried to learn TCP.